gotthardp/lorawan-server/doc/Troubleshooting.md

 If this is an exceptional case, go to the *Nodes* list and manually update the *FCnt Up* to the *FCnt* number.

-To allow ABP devices to freely reset set the *FCnt Check* to *Reset on zero*, but please note this weakens LoRaWAN security a bit.
+To allow ABP devices to freely reset set the *FCnt Check* to *Reset on zero* in the device profile, but please note this weakens LoRaWAN security a bit.

 It is recommended to use over-the-air-activation (OTAA) instead.

 ### repeated_reset